 - Take care of them so they don’t go green.
 If they do go green don’t use them, they are poisonous.

 - Water them well but not too much.
 Potatoes are prone to diseases and pests if they are drowning in water.
 Fast drain soil and drainage holes will solve this problem

 The process is fairly simple, but as you get into it you may need more information.
-The process is fairly simple, but as you get into it you may need more information.
 Renowned Plant Pathologist and Nutrition Expert Lucia Grimmer has written a book on How to Grow Great Potatoes.
 It is very detailed and used by professionals.
 If she doesn’t know something about growing potatoes, then it is not worth knowing.
-Check out my article on how to grow tomatoes from seed at home and Growing bell pepper Plants at home too.
+If you like this article and love growing veggies you might be interested in my other articles on how to grow tomatoes from seed at home and Growing bell pepper Plants at home too.